solanum-ircd/solanum/doc/oper-guide/config.rst

     minute, as autoconnects are evaluated with that granularity.

 max\_number
+    The amount of servers that can be connected in this class.

+max\_autoconn
-    The amount of servers to autoconnect to in this class.
-More precisely, no autoconnects are done if the number of servers in this class is greater than or equal max\_number
+    The amount of servers to autoconnect to.
+If the number of servers in the class is or exceeds this, no more servers in the class are autoconnected.
+Oper initiated connects are unaffected.
+This should usually be set to either 0 or 1 (autoconnecting from hubs to leaves may cause leaves to function as hubs by having multiple servers connected to them).

 sendq
     The maximum size of the queue of data to be sent to a server before